 American folk music singer, songwriter and Appalachian dulcimer player Jean Ritchie was born in Perry County, Kentucky, on 8 December 1922, into a ballad-singing family, a few years after Cecil Sharp collected songs from her older sisters Una and May.
 Jean was the youngest of fourteen children.

-She took a degree in social work at the University of Kentucky, where she sang in the choir and glee club and learned to play the piano.
+She took a degree in social work at Kentucky University, where she sang in the choir and glee club and learned to play the piano.
 During World War II she was a schoolteacher, and after graduating, she taught music to children as a social worker in New York, meeting and making friends with Alan Lomax, who recorded her for the Library of Congress.
 She also met Lead Belly, Oscar Brand and Pete Seeger, and was soon recording and broadcasting extensively.
 She released three albums with Elektra Records.

 Although she preferred to sing unaccompanied, she sometimes accompanied herself on autoharp, mountain dulcimer and guitar.
 She sang hymn tunes as well as ballads, and also wrote her own material, sometimes under the male pseudonym Than Hall.